 I nod.
 We are surrounded by idiots.

-The class, West Greenville High’s finest, exhales an unearthly groan as Turkey hands out stacks of papers, printed front and back with short answer questions.
+The class, West Greenville High’s finest, exhales a tormented groan as she begins handing out stacks of papers, each printed front and back with short answer questions.
+Needless to say, multiple choice isn’t Turkey’s cup of tea.
 “Thirty questions, ten per book, shouldn’t be a challenge for the collective minds before me.
 Your grades will be averaged.
 You have to the end of class.
 Begin.”

-The trick to group work, June once told me, is to remember that everyone around you is a dumba**, and if you rely on them, they’ll screw you.
+The trick to group work, June once told me, is to remember that everyone around you is a dumba**, and if you rely on them, you’re screwed.
 I look at her remembering the advice.
-She’s already on the fourth or fifth question.
+She’s already on her fourth or fifth question.

 “Let’s see what you got there,” Matt says, peering sideways, attempting to make out June’s meticulous script.